NLe97/Gitlab-Tech-Assessment/Question #1.md

 Finally, write a crontab entry that runs these scripts hourly.
 Provide both scripts and the crontab entry for the answer to be complete.

+## Starting the Cronjob Service:
+`sudo systemctl start cron`
+Run the following command to check the status of our crontab service before we run the command to start the cron:
+`sudo systemctl status cron`
+Run the following command to open the crontab file so that we can add the job to make it run every hour:
+`crontab -e`